 Sometimes children don’t realize that they can be grateful for the simple things in life.
 Being thankful for concrete items are easy for children to think of when being thankful.
 Most children were taught from a young age to say “Thank you” when they were given a gift for a birthday, holiday or special occasion.
-Do you now want students to focus on ways to have gratitude for the abstract?
+What about focusing on the abstract things?
 This list will help you and your students brainstorm ideas for gratitude!

 17 Ways to Be Thankful